Son of Sardaar: Plot

 A massive rivalry exists between the Sandhus and the Randhawas.
-During an intense fight between the two families, Jaswinder "Jassi" Singh Randhawa's father and Balwinder "Billu" Singh Sandhu's uncle kill each other, on the night of Billu's wedding with Parmeet "Pammi" Kaur.
+During an intense fight between the two families, Jaswinder "Jassi" Singh Randhawa's father and Balwinder "Billu" Singh Sandhu's uncle kill each other on the night of Billu's wedding with Parmeet "Pammi" Kaur.
 Billu ultimately vows to remain unmarried until he kills Randhawa's son.
-Meanwhile, Jassi's mother flees the village along with Jassi, later settling in London.
+Meanwhile, Jassi's mother flees the village with Jassi, later settling in London.

 Twenty-five years later, Jassi is a struggling immigrant in London.
 He is best friends with Pathan, who runs a club.
 Jassi decides to go to India because his father left him some land in Phagwara, Punjab.
 Although made aware of the rivalry by Pathan, he does not worry about it as he thinks that the rivalry is now forgotten.
 Back in Phagwara, Billu still searches for Randhawa's son with the help of his two younger brothers, Tito and Tony.
 Pammi yearns for marriage with Billu to be completed.
 Jassi arrives in India and meets Sukhmeet "Sukh" Kaur Sandhu on a train ride from New Delhi to Phagwara.
 Unbeknownst to Jassi, who flirts with her, Sukh is Billu's younger sister, who is returning to Phagwara after having completed her studies in Delhi.
 During the train ride, Jassi falls in love with her.
-Once he parts ways with Sukh upon landing in Phagwara, Jassi is offered a ride by Tony to a Gurdwara as the land behind the Gurdwara is Jassi's.
+Once he parts ways with Sukh upon landing in Phagwara, Jassi is offered a ride by Tony to a Gurudwara, as the land behind the Gurudwara is Jassi's.
 Tony finds out that Jassi is Randhawa's son and tries to kill him in vain.

 Jassi soon bumps into Billu at a temple as the villagers tell him that Billu would guide him to the land better.
-Billu is accompanied by his family and Sukh, who recognizes Jassi, prompting Billu to invite Jassi to his house.
+Billu is accompanied by his family and Sukh, who recognises Jassi, prompting Billu to invite Jassi to his house.
 Tony then reveals to Billu that Jassi is the person they were searching for these 25 years.
 Billu vows that he will kill Jassi as soon as he gets out of the Sandhu household.
 Jassi finds out that he is in the Sandhu household.
 Since there is a tradition in the Sandhu household that treats guests as 'akin to God' and forbids any killings in the house during the period, Jassi feigns injury by telling everyone he has broken his back and needs to say in the house for treatment.
-Enraged, Billu plans a number on Jassi's life.
+Furious, Billu plans a number on Jassi's life.